7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 // Combine previous `HelloByeModule` with our new module
 // While overriding `make[Greeter]` bindings from the first module

-val CombinedModule = HelloByeModule overridenBy TwoImplsModule
+val CombinedModule = HelloByeModule overriddenBy TwoImplsModule

 // Choose component configuration when making an Injector:
 Injector()